Top 6 Best Women's College Basketball Teams of All Time

 - Tied for fourth-most NCAA Championships Wins All-Time

 Notre Dame carries legendary status in regard to its athletics, and its women’s basketball team is no exception.
-The Fighting Irish are two-time NCAA Champions, which is tied for the fourth-most titles all time.
-They’ve also experienced immense success in conference tournaments, with five ACC Tournament wins, a Big East Tournament win in 2013, the 15th most wins in NCAA women’s basketball history.
+The Fighting Irish are two-time NCAA Champions, which is tied for the fifth-most titles of all time.
+They’ve also experienced immense success in conference tournaments, with five ACC Tournament wins, a Big East Tournament win in 2013, and the 15th most wins in NCAA women’s basketball history.
 Top WNBA players to come from Notre Dame include Arike Ogunbowlae, Skylar Diggins-Smith, and Jewell Lloyd.

 Which college has the best women’s basketball program?